(mye toe MYE sin)

-Acts like an alkylating agent and produces DNA cross-linking (primarily with guanine and cytosine pairs); cell-cycle nonspecific; inhibits DNA and RNA synthesis; degrades preformed DNA, causes nuclear lysis and formation of giant cells.
-While not phase-specific per se, mitomycin has its maximum effect against cells in late G and early S phases.
+Mitomycin alkylates DNA to produce DNA cross-linking (primarily with guanine and cytosine pairs) and inhibits DNA and RNA synthesis.
+Mitomycin is not cell cycle specific but has its maximum effect against cells in late G and early S phases (Perry 2012).

 Use: Labeled Indications

 Gastric cancer: Treatment of disseminated adenocarcinoma of the stomach (in combination with other chemotherapy agents) and as palliative treatment when other modalities have failed.